 Another sensational dive down to 30m.
 This dive is incredible at night with a full moon lighting your way.
 You make your way to 15m and descend into a chasm in the rock (The Bell) to 31m to rest on the sandy seabed.
 There is a small channel to continue down but that is for dare devils and I have no time for that.
 Looking up under the moonlight, you are rewarded with views of fish circling under a dim glow – this image will always stick with me.
 You then navigate through a tight hole and slowly inch your way past semi-dead corals to the surface.

 This dive is awesome.
 There isn’t much in the way of coral but it does have a distinct Indiana Jones hint to it.
 Eels literally come out of the sand and dance around on the seas current.
 It makes for great photos at sand level with a hundred eels doing the Dahab boogie.

 • Lighthouse reef

 A great beginners dive or for someone feeling out of their depth.
 I went with my groups on my occasions.
 It offers loads in the way of technicolor corals, marine life and you don’t need to go deep.
 Even typing this brings back great memories.
 If night diving, I have seen Spanish Dancers here many times, they look like pieces of silk in the water with a hue so brilliant you would have said it was a synthetic fibre.

 • The Islands

-This site is like Star Wars.
+This site is the Star Wars of the Red Sea diving world.
 You dive up and down, through holes in rocks, through colourful coral beds, past gloriously marked fish and rays.
 It feels like a labyrinth to navigate which gets better and better.
 The landscape changes and morphs and you literally feel like you are on another planet.
 It was never busy when I was there, even in peak season.